 “More and more, these barriers need to be re-erected to keep people from going off roads and into canals,” he said to the Orlando Sentinel.

 He estimated that anywhere from 1,200 to 1,500 vehicles end up in the water across the nation each year, and the NHTSA study found that these types of crashes become even more dangerous when the car rolls over.
 According to their study, 63 percent of drownings occurred in rolled over vehicles.

 If you find yourself in one of these situations, the most important thing is to keep calm and immediately remove your seatbelt, which may require you to cut the belt itself if the release mechanism was damaged in the crash.
 It will be nearly impossible to open the door due to the pressure the surrounding water is placing on your vehicle, so either roll down or break the nearest window and climb out that way.

-If you or someone you love was involved in one of these catastrophic accidents, our Tampa personal injury attorneys at Givens Givens Sparks are ready to provide you with the legal assistance you require.
+If you or someone you love was involved in one of these catastrophic accidents, our Tampa personal injury attorneys at Robert Sparks Attorneys are ready to provide you with the legal assistance you require.
 With more than 135 years of collective experience, we understand how to navigate and handle these types of cases, and can help you put together a plan of action that will allow you to recover the maximum compensation possible.
 Give us a call at (813) 336-3348 to speak with a member of our firm, or fill out our online form to get started with a free case evaluation.